Lumbar Puncture (cont.)

 - What diseases are diagnosed by examination of the CSF?

-- What are the benefits of an LP?
+- What are the benefits of a lumbar puncture?

 What is normal CSF?